The Euclidean numbers: Euclidean numbers and Nonstandard Analysis

 Following Keisler we give the following definition of isomorphism between hyperreal fields: . \begin{defn} Let $(*,\,\mathbb{R},\,\mathbb{\mathbb{R}}^{*})$ and $(\circledast,\,\mathbb{R},\,\mathbb{R}^{\circledast})$ be hyperreal number systems with the same real part $\mathbb{R}$.
 A map $ h:\,\mathbb{\mathbb{R}}^{*}\to\mathbb{R}^{\circledast}\, $ is an \textit{isomorphism} if the following conditions are fulfilled: \begin{itemize} \item (i) $h(r)=r$ for each $r\in\mathbb{R}$, \item (ii) h is an \emph{ordered field isomorphism} from {$\mathbb{R}^{*}$} onto $\,\mathbb{R}^{\circledast},$ \item (iii) For each real function $f$ of $n$ variables and all $x_{1},...,x_{n}\in\mathbb{R}^{*},$

 \end{itemize} Two hyperreal number systems are \emph{isomorphic} if there is an isomorphism between them. \end{defn}

-In the set theory ZFC plus the Axiom of Inaccessibility, one can prove the following theorem: \begin{thm}[\cite{keisler76}, p.196] There is a definable\footnote{ ~Recall that a set $X$ is (first order) definable if there is a first order formula $\rho(x)$ such that $X$ is the unique set such that $\rho(X)$ holds. } hyperreal number system $(\bullet;\mathbb{R};\,\mathbb{R}^{\bullet})$ which is saturated and such that the cardinality of \foreignlanguage{english}{\textup{$\mathbb{R}^{\bullet}$}} is the first uncountable inaccessible cardinal. \end{thm} We shall refer to the field $\mathbb{R}^{\bullet}$ as the {\emph{hyperreal Keisler field}}.
+In the set theory ZFC plus the Axiom of Inaccessibility, one can prove the following theorem: \begin{thm}[\cite{keisler76}, p.196] There is a definable\footnote{ ~Recall that a set $X$ is (first order) definable if there is a first order formula $\rho(x)$ such that $X$ is the unique set such that $\rho(X)$ holds. } hyperreal number system $(\bullet;\mathbb{R};\,\mathbb{R}^{\bullet})$ which is saturated and such that the cardinality of \foreignlanguage{english}{\textup{$\mathbb{R}^{\bullet}$}} is the first uncountable inaccessible cardinal. \end{thm}